AyushiSrivastava17/flixster/README.md

 - [x] (3pts) User can view the movie poster image for each movie.

 #### BONUS
-- [ ] (2pt) User can view the app on various device sizes and orientations.
 - [x] (1pt) Run your app on a real device.

 ### App Walkthough GIF